 Malpractice insurance companies often require updates on your practice location and the types of procedures you perform, among other things.
 Many malpractice insurers apply surcharges for certain types of sedation, and some even exclude sedation.
 It’s important to keep your malpractice carrier informed to ensure you always maintain appropriate coverage.Beyond the policy: risk management solutions.

 Does your professional liability carrier go beyond the policy to help you improve patient safety and reduce risks?
 Do you have access to the tools and resources necessary to support those efforts?

 Effective risk management is critical for all healthcare professionals.
 It requires extensive knowledge of the myriad issues affecting today’s providers and helps you find creative answers to meet the most pressing challenges.

-For more information regarding professional liability insurance and other ways to protect yourself and your practice, contact Treloar and Heisel, Inc at 800-345-6040 or visit www.treloaronline.com.
+For more information regarding professional liability insurance and other ways to protect yourself and your practice, contact Treloar and Heisel, LLC. at 800-345-6040 or visit www.treloaronline.com.